AAFC-BICoE/dina-local-deployment/docs/keycloak.md

 ## 0. Prerequisites

-Add an entry for keycloak in your `hosts` file.
-In Linux and Mac OSX, this is located at `/etc/hosts`, and in Windows it's `c:\windows\system32\drivers\etc\hosts`.
-You should have an entry that matches the host name and IP in base.env:
+An entry for Keycloak in your `hosts` file:

 `172.33.33.10	keycloak.local`